-If you are using Cloud Datastore, you can get slow writes due to a hot tablet if you have a sudden increase in the write rate to a small range of keys that exceeds the capacity of a single tablet server.
-Bigtable will eventually split the key space to support high load.
+If you have a sudden increase in the write rate to a small range of keys you can get slow writes due to a hotspot.
+Datastore mode will eventually split the key space to support high load.

-Hot tablets can apply to key ranges used by both entity keys and indexes.
+Hot spots can apply to key ranges used by both entity keys and indexes.